Find Trade Colleges

 $24,421 Avg Student Debt

 A rank of #2 on this year’s list means Providence College is a great place for trade school students working on their bachelor’s degree.
-Providence College is a small private not-for-profit school located in Providence, Rhode Island that handed out 1,194 bachelor’s degrees in 2021-2022.
+This small private not-for-profit school is located in Providence, Rhode Island, and it awarded 1,194 bachelor’s degrees in 2021-2022.

 The average tuition and fees at Providence is $57,928.
 In-state students do not receive a discount, however you may be able to reduce your price if you receive financial aid.
-Bachelor’s Degree recipients from Providence accumulate an average of $24,421 in student debt by the time they complete their degree.
+By the time they get their bachelor’s degree, students from this school have racked up an average of $24,421 in student loans.

 #3